Sarah Jessica Parker biography

 In the early 1990s, Parker made the challenging segue from teen to adult roles, appearing alongside Steve Martin in L.A.
 Story (1991), then earning both critical and cult credibility as Nicholas Cage's fiancée in Honeymoon in Vegas (1992).
 She also played the wife of schlockmeister Ed Wood in Tim Burton's celebrated 1994 film.

-The mid-1990s saw Parker in a handful of middle-of-the-road supporting roles, including Miami Rhapsody (1995), The First Wives Club and Mars Attacks! (both 1996).
+The mid-1990s saw Parker in a handful of middle-of-the-road supporting roles, including Miami Rhapsody (1995), The First Wives Club and Mars Attacks! (both released in 1996).
 Her work on stage was better received, including Sylvia, for which she earned a Drama Desk Award nomination.

 'Sex and the City'